Quantitative Research Report · February 2026

 12. Monthly Return Matrix

 Monthly returns are computed as dollar P&L divided by equity at the start of each month.
-The backtest uses equity-proportional position sizing (positions scale linearly with account equity).
+The backtest uses equity-proportional position sizing with VIX-based scaling overlays.

 Notes: (1) Monthly returns are rounded to one decimal place.
 The Annual column is computed from full-precision monthly data and may differ slightly from compounding the displayed values.
 (2) February 2026 is a partial month.